great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_use_custom_expectations.md

 </Prerequisites>

-There are slight differences when working with custom expectations or those contributed to GX.
+There are slight differences between working with custom Expectations and those contributed to GX.

 ## Installation